 Arun Nagarajan, CTO of BigSpring and a founding member of Uber Eats, understands the draw.
 “It’s always attractive to build,” he said in a webinar with Wisely.
 “We think, why would I pay someone fifty bucks a month for that, why would I be constrained to this?”

 Nagarajan, who hired and managed a full staff of engineers, and guided Uber Eats from $0 to $30B of GMV, understands better than most the costs and complications of native-built software.

 Nagarajan explains that despite the allure of full control, “What I’ve learned is that when you build something you can’t just walk away from it, you’re maintaining it.
 The lifelong ownership and maintenance costs are high.”

-Despite the best intentions of building, brands often find themselves in a quagmire.
-What’s the advantage to buying?
-Tech companies specialize in tech.
+Despite the best intentions of building custom restaurant software, brands often find themselves in a quagmire.
+Restaurants don't specialize in tech.

 Even companies like Lyft and Uber use Amazon Web Services (AWS).
 Why?
 Because specialization makes for a better outcome.
 A business that specializes in a solution will put the needed resources, rigorous testing, and world-class team of engineers behind it.